 6. Keep your loft room open plan

-If you're going for a big loft conversion and adding a kitchen, then consider sticking to an open plan layout to max out the space.
+If you're going for a big loft conversion and adding a kitchen, then consider sticking to an open plan kitchen layout to max out the space.
 We love this loft conversion idea for its modern design, and the chic moody colour scheme works a treat – largely down to the open plan layout that rids the risk of a confined feeling, in a small space.

 7. Incorporate a stylish bathroom in your loft conversion

 Awkward dimensions and bulky beams don’t have to be a limiting factor in creating a bathroom in a loft space.
 While showers require a minimum amount of headroom and easy access, a freestanding bath can be sited under a low ceiling.
 Simple shapes and a traditional colour palette work well with period architecture.

 - Looking for more bathroom ideas?
 Check out our feature.

 8. Or install a practical (and stylish) shower room